Contract of sale

 • an encumbrance certificate from the water authority showing unregistered encumbrances in its records (if applicable); and

-• the building guarantee or builder’s insurance, for homes built or renovated in the previous 10 years.
+• the building permits for homes built or renovated in the previous seven years.

 Certificates can be applied for online and fees are payable.
 Solicitors and conveyancers generally use professional search agencies for this task.